Academic Programs and Resources FAQ

 View a full list of courses available at Columbia Law School.

 Does Columbia Law School offer dual joint degree programs?
 What is the process like?

-Columbia Law School offers numerous joint degree programs—most with the graduate and professional schools of Columbia University and a handful with non-Columbia graduate programs.
-Applications to the two programs must be filed separately, and prospective joint degree students may apply concurrently or during the first and sometimes second years of either program.
+Columbia Law School offers numerous dual and joint degree programs—most with the graduate and professional schools of Columbia University and a handful with non-Columbia graduate programs.
+Applications to the two programs must be filed separately, and prospective dual and joint degree students may apply concurrently or during the first and sometimes second years of either program.